 We derive most of our revenue from sales through distribution arrangements and direct sales to customers in Asia, where the products we produce are incorporated into end-user products.
-For the three months ended March 31, 2017 and 2016, 90% and 89% of our revenue, respectively, was from customers in Asia.
-We derive a majority of our revenue from the sales of our DC to DC converter products which serve the consumer, industrial, computing and storage, and communications markets.
+Our revenue from direct or indirect sales to customers in Asia was 89% and 91% for the three months ended September 30, 2017 and 2016, respectively.
+We derive a majority of our revenue from the sales of our DC to DC converter products which serve the consumer, computing and storage, industrial, automotive and communications markets.
 We believe our ability to achieve revenue growth will depend, in part, on our ability to develop new products, enter new market segments, gain market share, manage litigation risk, diversify our customer base and successfully secure manufacturing capacity.